Are The Hardy Boyz Returning To WWE? Twitter Post Is Latest Hint At Comeback

 — 90's Wrestling Pics (@90swrestlingpic) March 27, 2017

-According to Fansided, this makes for the perfect Hardy Boyz WWE return, due to the potential of an exciting feud between the Hardys and Usos, as well as the possible involvement of American Alpha in some three-way matches.
+According to Fansided, this makes for the perfect Hardy Boyz WWE return, due to the potential of an exciting feud between the Hardys and Usos as well as the possible involvement of American Alpha in some three-way matches.

 “A return at WrestleMania 33 would be a perfect opportunity to put the WWE SmackDown Tag Team Titles on the line.
 Jimmy and Jey Uso, who have undergone their own transformation recently, don’t currently have any plans for WrestleMania.
 A match between these two or even a TLC match with American Alpha thrown in could make for a spectacular tag title match.”